 The US version of Ricky Gervais's hit documentary-style series follows the staff at Dunder Mifflin paper company led by clueless and gauche regional manager, Michael Scott.

-Stars: Steve Carell, Jenna Fischer, John Krasinski, Rainn Wilson, Leslie David Baker, Brian Baumgartner, Angela Kinsey, Kate Flannery, Phyllis Smith, Creed Bratton, Oscar Nuñez, BJ Novak, Mindy Kaling, Ed Helms, Paul Lieberstein, Craig Robinson, Ellie Kemper
+Stars: Steve Carell, Jenna Fischer, John Krasinski, Rainn Wilson, Leslie David Baker, Brian Baumgartner, Angela Kinsey, Kate Flannery, Phyllis Smith, Creed Bratton, Oscar Nuñez, BJ Novak, Mindy Kaling, Ed Helms, Paul Lieberstein, Craig Robinson, Ellie Kemper, Rashida Jones, Zach Woods

 Awkward Awards: Episode 1, "The Dundies" (2005).
 Michael hosts the annual "Dundies" at a local Chili's, and his forced attempts at comedy, re-written lyrics to popular songs, and inappropriate award titles make things awkward until an inebriated Pam picks things up with her loud antics.